ovity/octotree/README.md

 **No BS Policy**: Octotree doesn't collect/share/care about your data at all.
 It stores the access token in your browser local storage and uses it only to communicate with GitHub API (see the code that does that [here](https://github.com/ovity/octotree/blob/559291ed9017f0c3429bc49419d001d9ea0ac510/src/adapters/github.js#L296-L313)).

-**Access tokens are stored in the browser's local storage, do NOT provide access tokens if you use public computers.**
+**Access tokens are stored in the browser's local storage, only enter access tokens when you use a trusted computer.**

 ### Hotkeys